Fred H. Bixby Fellowship Program: Overview/FAQs

 Fred H. Bixby Fellowship Program: Fellows

-Since 2007, a total of fifteen fellows have participated in the Fred H. Bixby Fellowship Program.
+Since 2007, a total of 19 fellows have graduated from the Fred H. Bixby Fellowship Program.
 Selected fellows epitomize the goals and objectives of the program—to offer training opportunities to early career professionals from developing countries in order to build their capacity to continue as leaders in the population, health and development fields.
-After a successful application process, the Fred H. Bixby Fellowship Committee met 9–10 February 2011 to select fellows for the 2011 year.
-Four outstanding candidates were chosen, representing a range of research activities at the Population Council.
+After a successful application process, the Fred H. Bixby Fellowship Committee met 26 February 2013 to select fellows for the 2013 year.
+Three outstanding candidates were chosen, representing a range of research activities at the Population Council.

 Grace Kumchulesi obtained her Ph.D. in Economics, from the University of Cape Town, South Africa in 2011.
 She is a national of Malawi and prior to her fellowship, she was a lecturer in the Economics Department at Chancellor College, University of Malawi.
 Grace's fellowship research will focus on HIV status and age at first marriage among women, and determinants of age at first marriage and marriage dissolution in Malawi.
 Her analysis, using longitudinal data from the Council's Malawi Schooling and Adolescent Study (MSAS), aims to establish the risk factors for HIV contraction among Malawian women, and in particular will assess if women's risk of HIV contraction varies by their age at first marriage or the length of time between first sex and first marriage.
 It will also examine the factors associated with early marriages and marriage dissolution in Malawi.
 Grace is mentored by Barbara Mensch in the Poverty, Gender, and Youth Program and her fellowship is based at the Population Council’s headquarters office in New York.